Diocese of Singapore (Russian Orthodox Church): Creation within the PESEA

 On December 28, 2018, the Holy Synod of the Russian Orthodox Church formed the Patriarchal Exarchate in South-East Asia (PESEA), with its headquarter in Singapore.
 Archbishop Sergius (Chashin), was appointed as primate of the newly created Exarchate, with the title "of Singapore and South-East Asia" On 7 January 2019, he was elevated to the rank of Metropolitan in connection with the latter's appointment as exarch.

 The newly established PESEA was not divided into dioceses until February 2019 and therefore de facto was until February 2019 a single diocese.
 On February 26, 2019, the Holy Synod of the ROC formed the diocese of Singapore within the Republic of Singapore, the Republic of Indonesia and Malaysia, 3 other dioceses of the PESEA were also created.

 On 2 November 2019, the clergy of the Indonesian mission of the ROCOR, formerly part of the ROCOR Diocese of Australia and New Zealand, decided to come under the unified spiritual leadership of the Diocese of Singapore due to the lack of ROCOR diocesan structures in Indonesia and on the basis of pastoral considerations.
+Remainder of ROCOR mission who refused transference into Moscow Patriarchate became Indonesian Orthodox Church (Old Calendarist).

 On August 25, 2020, the Holy Synod of the Russian Orthodox Church decided to include the states of East Timor and Papua New Guinea in the sphere of pastoral responsibility of the Diocese of Singapore.
+Pitirim (Dondenko) was consecrated as auxiliary Bishop of Jakarta with jurisdiction over Indonesia, East Timor and Papua New Guinea on September 1, 2020 by Patriarch Kirill on Donskoy Monastery.